Interpretable Neural Network Decoupling: Architecture Decoupling

-When the mutual information between the feature maps (\emph{i.e.} the output of filters) and the properties of input image increases, the feature maps become more discriminative and the network performance is improved accordingly.

-\textbf{Sparse Loss.} $\ell_1$-regularization on $\mathbf{z}^l$ is introduced to encourage the architecture encoding being sparse, which means the calculation path of each input becomes thinner.
+\textbf{Sparse Loss.} An $\ell_1$-regularization on $\mathbf{z}^l$ is further introduced to encourage the architecture encoding vector to be sparse, which makes the calculation path of each input becomes thinner.
 Thus, the sparse loss is defined as:

+where $R$ represents the target compression ratio.
+Since $z^l$ falls in the interval $[0, 1]$, the maximum value of $\| \mathbf{z}^l \|_1$ is $N^l$, and the minimum value is $0$, where $N^l$ is the number of filters.
+For example, we set $R$ to 0.5 if activating only half of the filters.

-Therefore, we obtain the overall loss function as:
+Therefore, we obtain the overall loss function as follows: